VinitKumar01/2025-Daily-Code-Logs/README.md

 28-4-2025 || Coded the Ai thumbnail generation in youtube clone project.

 29-4-2025 || Coded skeleton suspense for videos page in youtube clone project.

+30-4-2025 || Neovim configurations done and also went through arch wiki.